All procedures are conducted with your care, safety, and comfort in mind.

 ORAL HYGIENE & NUTRITIONAL COUNSELING

 Maintaining your oral health is important.
-At PUREDONTICS, we provide ongoing oral hygiene and nutritional counseling to our pediatric patients.
+At PUREDONTICS, we provide ongoing oral hygiene and nutritional counseling to our patients.

 With each patient, we discuss all extraoral and intraoral photographs, radiographs, and findings from clinical examinations, and we detail the treatments we recommend and why we recommend them.